 The Akron-Canton Airport is about 40 miles south of Cleveland but has positioned itself as a lower-cost, more convenient option to Cleveland-Hopkins International Airport.
 Travelers can fly to hubs for American Airlines, Delta Air Lines, and United Airlines, where they can connect to flights around the world.
 Spirit also flies here, operating routes to Florida.
 The airport served some 900,000 passengers in 2018, meaning it's far less crowded than the bustling Hopkins airport.

 - Location: Northwest Chicago, IL

-- Pros: Has the 228 nonstop routes to destinations across the world
+- Pros: Has 228 nonstop routes to destinations across the world

 - Cons: Incredibly crowded; delays are common; traffic getting to the airport can be terrible

 - Distance to the Loop: Without traffic, a taxi ride will cost about $40 and take just under 30 minutes.
 But there is oftentimes heavy traffic, which can double the fare, as it's metered.
 You can also take the Blue Line train, which takes 50 minutes and only costs $2.50.

-Chances are, if you're flying internationally from the Midwest, you'll be flying out of Chicago O'Hare International Airport, the busiest airport in the world in terms of number of flights (903,747 in 2018, flying 83.2 million passengers).
-The airport is hub for American and United and a focus city for Frontier and Spirit, however, nearly 50 airlines offer flights in total, to 228 nonstop destinations domestically and abroad.
+Chances are, if you're flying internationally from the Midwest, you'll be flying out of Chicago O'Hare International Airport, the busiest airport in the world in terms of the number of flights (903,747 in 2018, flying 83.2 million passengers).
+The airport is a hub for American and United and a focus city for Frontier and Spirit, however, nearly 50 airlines offer flights to 228 nonstop destinations domestically and abroad.

 - Location: Southwest Chicago, IL